nickhendo/roster-optimisation/README.md

   worked shifts.

 ## Further improvement
+- If there is to be a rolling usage of this project, it goes without saying, that unit testing is a must.
+A set of test cases ensuring that all of the requirements are satisfied on a generated roster to begin with.

 - In order to emphasise consecutive days off, and similar shift starting times, some extra decision variables would be added.
 One as a count, representing a metric for number of consecutive days (C) off and the other